Mark Satin: Manual for Draft-Age Immigrants to Canada

 historians, social scientists, creative writers, social movement strategists, and graduate students.
 In 2017 the Manual was re-issued as a Canadian "classic" by the original publisher, with an introduction by Canadian historian James Laxer and a politically charged afterword by Satin, then in his 70th year.

+"The Last Resort"

+In the fall of 1968, Satin opened "The Last Resort", a large army-green-colored hostel for draft evaders and military deserters in Vancouver, British Columbia.
+According to the National Post, a Canadian newspaper:

+The hostel did not last long after Satin left it, but others sprang up in its wake.

 Confessions of a Young Exile

 Until the 1990s, literary critic William Zinsser says, memoir writers tended to conceal their most personal and embarrassing memories.
 In the 1970s Satin wrote a book revealing many such memories as a neopacifist activist during the years 1964–66, Confessions of a Young Exile, published by Gage, a Toronto publishing house soon to merge with Macmillan of Canada.
 Confessions is "a remarkable exercise in self-exposure", playwright John Lazarus says in a review.
 "The insights into the hero's motives and fears are so honest, and so mortifyingly true, that it soon becomes evident that the [naive] tone is deliberate."

 To some reviewers, Satin appears to have had a political goal – encouraging activists to establish common ground with ordinary North Americans on the basis of their shared confusion and humanity.
 For example, Jackie Hooper, writing in The Province, argues that the purity of motives projected by many pacifist activists is unconvincing, and recommends Satin's more complex view: "Satin's emigration wasn't dictated totally by his idealism.
 More often than not, he talked himself into radical positions ... as a result of trying to impress his peers or his girlfriend, or rebelling against middle-class parental authority".
 Roy MacSkimming, book editor of the Toronto Star, says Satin portrayed himself as "idealistic" but also troubled and uncertain, wanting to fit in yet also longing to be unique.